Appdynamics/aws-rds-monitoring-extension/README.md

         enableDecryption: "true"
         encryptionKey: "XXXXXXXX"
     ```
-4. If you want to filer metrics based on DB identifier.
-Please configure as below:
+4. If you want to filer metrics based on DB identifier, please configure as below.
+Configuring .* will fetch metrics for all DBs for configured account and region.

     ```
+    dimensions:
+       - name: "DBInstanceIdentifier"
+         displayName: "DBInstanceIdentifier"
-    includeDBIdentifiers: ["blog-*", "demodb"]
+         values: ["blog*", "demodb"]
     ```
 5. Configure the numberOfThreads
      ```